azmadoppler/eurosat_playground/README.md

 ## Step 2: Running the file
 - If the development environment is installed correctly, the [MNIST Sample Program](MNIST_sample.ipynb) should be able to execute.
+- This project is in __Jupyter Notebook format__, Jupyter Notebook is the tool for writing Python code with ability to debug and explore any variable.
+More about Jupyter notebook can be read [Here](Jupyter_Notebook_CheatSheet.pdf)

 ### [Exploratory Data Analysis on EUROSat Dataset](EDA_all_band.ipynb)
 - You can use this notebook to view the nature of EUROSat dataset
+- Example of how to use Pandas and Numpy library to read the dataset

 ### [Using Convolutional Neural Network to performs classification on EUROSAT MultiBand dataset](Train_all_multiband_cnn.ipynb)
--
-- Since data need to be proprocess with multiple band style, "Dataset" module for custom dataset is introduced here
+- Since data need to be proprocess with multiple band style, __Dataset__ module for custom dataset is introduced here
-- Learn how to use Rasterio to read multiband satelite data
+- Learn how to use RasterIO library to read multiband satelite data

 ### [Using Vision Transformer to performs classification on RGB dataset](Train_rgb_vit.ipynb)
-- Image can be loaded directly using __ImageFolder__
+- Image can be loaded directly using __ImageFolder__ module instead since it already came in RGB format
--
+- The overall process is simpler and easier to read